gammarf/grf_sphinx/server.rst

 This section covers basic server structure and usage from a consumer standpoint.
 Server source is not yet open.
 However the server is free to use and anyone can create their own clusters.
-One can log into the server (https://gammarf.io:8080) with user and pass 'grfdemo' for a tour.
+One can log into the kcgrf server (https://kcgrf.gammarf.io) with user and pass 'grfdemo' for a tour.

 Organization